Khadosh/STREAMLANE-BE-code-challenge/readme.md

   `https://jsonplaceholder.typicode.com/posts?userId=<id>`

 - Generate and expose a summary report via a GET route at `/report`
-   Claculate for each user how many posts includes the workd "autem" in it's body The response should follow this structure:
+   Calculate for each user how many posts includes the workd "autem" in it's body The response should follow this structure:

     ```json